Constitution

 Article IV – Fraternities

-The community is organized into local fraternities, which serve as the primary setting for prayer, formation, and service.
+The community is organized into local fraternities, which serve as the primary setting for prayer, formation, service, and support.

 Each fraternity typically consists of six to twelve members.